Commercial Alley Art Gallery

 Back Alley is an Art Gallery

 The Commercial Alley Art Gallery is a City of Victoria public art initiative that provides a place for artistic and creative expression by local emerging artists.
 Previous installations have featured original artwork by Other (a.k.a.
-Troy Lovegates), Roy Green, Liz P. Dempsey, and Daniel Ellingsen.
+Troy Lovegates), Roy Green, Liz P. Dempsey, Daniel Ellingsen, and Kai Choufour.

-Emerging artists and artist teams residing in the Capital Region were invited to submit proposals for the fifth Commercial Alley installation and to give a talk at an opening reception.
-The artwork will be showcased from August 2017 to August 2018.
+Emerging artists and artist teams residing in the Capital Region are invited to submit proposals for the sixth Commercial Alley installation and to give a talk at an opening reception.
+The artwork will be showcased from August 2018 to August 2019.

 The artwork is to be presented as a series of four, 1.2 metre by 2.4 metre panels, however the artist can cut and reshape the panels within structural limitations.

-Proposals were to include a statement of interest, a description of the artwork, a brief artist biography and curriculum vitae, and five images of the artist’s past and current work.
-If the proposal was to be submitted by an artist team, it needed to include information/samples from each of the members.
+Proposals are to include a statement of interest, a description of the artwork, a brief artist biography and curriculum vitae, and five images of the artist’s past and current work.
+If the proposal is to be submitted by an artist team, it needed to include information/samples from each of the members.

-The selected artist/artist team will be paid $2,000 and a $250 stipend for shipping the artwork to the location.
+The selected artist/artist team will be paid $2,000.
 Installation of the artwork will be provided by the City of Victoria.
-Representatives from the City of Victoria Art in Public Places Committee and the Victoria Youth Empowerment Society reviewed proposals that met submission guidelines.
+Representatives from the City of Victoria Art in Public Places Committee and the Victoria Youth Empowerment Society will review proposals that meet submission guidelines.

-Proposals were to be emailed to firstname.lastname@example.org by 4 p.m.
-Pacific Time on Monday, April 3, 2017.
+Proposals are to be emailed to firstname.lastname@example.org by 4 p.m.
+Pacific Time on Monday, April 9, 2018.

-Proposals were evaluated on the basis of the following criteria:
+Proposals will be evaluated on the basis of the following criteria:

 - Artistic merit of the artwork proposed